SanthoshNC/KEC-ML-Assignments/Day#2/day2-assignments.md

 ## 1 Advanced Git commands

-### Write it in dev.to blog / Share the Dev.to blog URL for the Git / GitHub documentation:
+### Write it in dev.to blog / Share the Dev.to blog URL for the Git / GitHub documentation

 ---